 Office of the Chairman and Vice Chairman of the Board,

-Joseph Martin was elected to the Embry-Riddle Aeronautical University Board of Trustees in April 2005.
+Mr. Joseph Martin was elected to the Board of Trustees for Embry-Riddle Aeronautical University in April of 2005.
 He currently serves as the Chair for the Finance Committee, Co-Chair of the Development Committee, Vice Chair of the Investment Committee, and is a member of the Trustees, Audit, Executive, and Facilities and Capital Planning committees.

 Martin holds a B.S. in Aeronautics from Embry-Riddle Aeronautical University, and an M.B.A. from the University of Maine.
 He was a member of the student senate while at ERAU, Sr. Class President, President of Alpha Eta Rho Fraternity, and student commencement speaker.
 In 2003, Martin was invited back to be the commencement speaker at the Daytona Beach graduation where he received the Distinguished Speaker Award.

 Martin is currently Chairman of the Board at Brooks Automation and has been a director of the company since June 2001.
-He is also a member of the board of Soitec, Inc., a manufacturer of SOI wafers, since 2004, and Collectors Universe, Incorporated, a authentication services company, since 2014.
-Martin was previously a member of the board of directors of ChipPAC, Incorporated, a contract semiconductor assembly and test company, from 1999-2002, and SynQor, Incoporated, a manufacturer of power solutions, from 2002-2014.
+He is also a member of the board of Soitec, Inc., a manufacturer of SOI wafers, since 2004, and Collectors Universe, Incorporated, an authentication services company, since 2014.
+Martin was previously a member of the board of directors of ChipPAC, Incorporated, a contract semiconductor assembly and test company, from 1999-2002, and SynQor, Incorporated, a manufacturer of power solutions, from 2002-2014.

 In June 2006, Martin retired as Co-Chairman and Vice Chairman of the Board of Directors, of Fairchild Semiconductor Corporation, a global supplier of power semiconductors.
 While there, he was one of the two executives that led the spinout of Fairchild Semiconductor from National Semiconductor Corp, and served as Fairchild's Executive Vice President and Chief Financial Officer from 1997-2003.
 In 2002 he was named by CFO Magazine as CFO of the Year for his turnaround success at Fairchild.
 Prior to the Fairchild spinout, Martin was the Vice President of Finance, Worldwide Operations, for National Semiconductor, from 1989-1997, with responsibilities for all operating divisions, manufacturing sites, and corporate financial planning.
 Previously, Martin was Senior Vice President and Chief Financial Officer and co-founder of VTC Incorporated from 1984-1989.